 To tailor-make your tour or for a personalised quotation call 01943 605999.

-Day 3 - In historic Stratford-upon-Avon, start with a cruise on the river Avon, a pleasant way of introducing the town to you.
-After this cruise, you will have some free time and might choose to walk in William Shakespeare's footsteps and visit or see Shakespeare’s Birthplace, Nash's House, the site of New Place, Hall's Croft or even see where William Shakespeare is buried in the Chancel, where there is a curse on his grave.
+Day 3 - Stratford-upon-Avon cruise on the river Avon, is a pleasant way of introducing the town to you.
+Walk in William Shakespeare's footsteps and visit or see Shakespeare’s Birthplace, Nash's House, the site of New Place, Hall's Croft or even see where William Shakespeare is buried in the Chancel, where there is a curse on his grave.
 Discover the American connections, a 'hidden garden' and see the amazing bronze sculptures representing Shakespeare's plays - 'The Tempest', 'King Lear', 'A Midsummer Night's Dream' and many more'.
 Warwick & The Lord Leycester Hospital which is not now and has never been a medical establishment.
 The Hospital is an historic group of timber-framed buildings dating mainly from the late 14th Century clustered round the Norman gateway into Warwick with its 12th Century Chantry Chapel above it.
 Hidden behind the ancient buildings is the tiny but delightful Master's Garden.
 For nearly 200 years it was the home of Warwick's medieval Guilds and in the reign of Queen Elizabeth I, it became a place of retirement for old warriors and their wives.
 The Queen’s Own Hussars Museum covers over 300 years of service of the senior light cavalry regiment of the British Army and the lives of a few individuals have been chosen to bring to life each era.
 A chronology board relates the regimental and military events to other national and local historical events.
 An audio-visual experience shows the part played by the Regiment at great cost in the in the closing stages of the Battle of El Alamein.

 Day 4 - At the Black Country Living Museum discover a fascinating world when you visit this urban heritage park in the shadow of Dudley Castle at the heart of the Black Country.
 Historic buildings from all around the Black Country have been moved and authentically rebuilt at the Museum, to create a tribute to the traditional skills and enterprise of the people that once lived in the heart of industrial Britain.
 Visitors are transported back in time from the modern exhibition halls to the canal-side village, where costumed demonstrators and working craftsmen bring the buildings to life with their local knowledge, practical skills and unique Black Country humour.